2nd Edition

 .

-Third, another remembrance of Chatham, again from a survivor of her sinking.
+Fifth, another remembrance of Chatham, again from a survivor of her sinking.
 The speculation on Dorchester is particularly interesting.

 THOMAS POWELL COOPER, U.S. Merchant Marine

 Survivor of the U-boat sinking in WW II of the U.S. Army Transport -U.S.A.T.
-Chatham (in peacetime, SS Chatham) .
+Chatham (in peacetime, SS Chatham).
 His idea, based on first hand knowledge of the sinking of transports Chatham and Dorchester, is presented by his neice, Donna Cuzze.

 Hello!